 First, unless you know the source of the emergency or the extent of the injury, treat any alarm, spill or injury as potentially life threatening or potentially leading to lifelong disability.
 Of course, in most cases this will not be the case but better safe than sorry

-There are several alarms that can sound or be heard inside the ANF cleanrooms: the main building fire/evacuation alarm, the DI water alarms, the toxic gas alarm and the user activated evacuate alarm.
+There are several alarms that can sound or be heard inside the ANF cleanrooms: the main building fire/evacuation alarm, and the toxic gas alarm.
 Never enter the cleanrooms if any alarm is active.

-- In the case of the main building evacuation alarm, leave your work and exit the ANF cleanrooms in an orderly manner, through the gowning room, and proceed to the nearest building exit.
+- In the case of the main building evacuation alarm, leave your work and exit the ANF cleanrooms in an orderly manner, through the nearest emergency exit and proceed to the nearest building exit.
 You are NOT to degown, pick up jackets/notes or anything.
 Treat the evacuation alarm as you would if you were in any other lab or office.
-The ANF manager and/or fire marshall will do a walk around the lab from the outside, make sure all doors are closed and everyone is out.
+The floor fire marshall will do a walk around the lab to make sure all doors are closed and everyone is out.

 - Toxic gas alarm.
+We currently do not have any toxic gases in the cleanroom but we will have at least ammonia in the near future so please treat a toxic gas alarm as real.
 Evacuate the lab immediately through the nearest exit.
-Activate the evacuate alarm if you see it (big button with red center near emergency exit doors).
 Do not worry about degowning; just get out of there ASAP!!!!!
 Report the problem to ANF staff.